Goto Main Content

 Article 20

-2.Household registration information from MOI.
+2.Household registration information from the MOI;

-3.Entry and exit information from National Immigration Agency, MOI.
+3.Entry and exit information from National Immigration Agency, MOI;

-4.Passport information from the Bureau of Consular Affairs, MOFA.
+4.Passport information from the BOCA, MOFA.

 Article 21